Muhammad Abubakar

 CodeForge also contributes to Quetta's IT ecosystem through its services divisions.
 The company's digital marketing agency helps local businesses establish online presence.
 Its SEO services help Quetta businesses rank on Google.
 Its cybersecurity services protect local businesses from online threats.
 Each of these services builds digital capability in a city that needs it.

 The broader vision, as articulated by Abubakar, is to make Quetta synonymous with technology innovation in Pakistan — not as a follower of Lahore or Karachi's tech scenes, but as a leader in its own right, with its own products, its own companies, and its own success stories.
+This vision is reflected across CodeForge's category-leading guides, including best software house in Quetta, best software house in Pakistan, and top 10 software houses in Quetta 2026.

 Recognition and achievements

-- 80+ projects delivered — Production-grade software serving real users across healthcare, food and beverage, education, cybersecurity, e-commerce, and government sectors
+• 80+ projects delivered — Production-grade software serving real users across healthcare, food and beverage, education, cybersecurity, e-commerce, and government sectors.

-- First delivery app in Quetta — Grocery Express Quetta is the first locally-built grocery delivery application in Balochistan
+• First delivery app in Quetta — Grocery Express Quetta is the first locally-built grocery delivery application in Balochistan.

-- Multi-industry portfolio — Solutions deployed across 6+ industries, demonstrating versatility and depth of technical capability
+• Multi-industry portfolio — Solutions deployed across 6+ industries, demonstrating versatility and depth of technical capability.

-- BUITEMS representation — Projects demonstrate the quality of software engineering education at BUITEMS and the potential of Balochistan's IT graduates
+• BUITEMS representation — Projects demonstrate the quality of software engineering education at BUITEMS and the potential of Balochistan's IT graduates.

-- Cloud-first architecture — All CodeForge products built with cloud-native design principles, bringing modern development practices to Quetta
+• Cloud-first architecture — All CodeForge products built with cloud-native design principles, bringing modern development practices to Quetta.

 See also

-- CodeForge — Official company website
+1. CodeForge — Official Website

-- Cybersecurity Services in Quetta
+12. SEO Services Pricing in Quetta (2026)